Uvacoder/chess/Readme.md

     - Stalemate

 **Note** \
-<sub>I was bored one night, so decided to code chess in React.
+<sub>I was bored one night, so decided to code Chess in React.
 It has been fun to write code for this complicated game.
-I dont have any concrete plans on what extent this project might grow, but I woyuld like to try to create my own AI that can play against humans.
+I don't have any concrete plans on what extent this project might grow, but I would like to try to create my own AI that can play against humans one day.
 That point is far though.
-Here is a small roadmap of what I am planning currently<sub>
+For now, I am developing actual playable game with all rules of Chess.
+Status of completion of all features are mentioned above<sub>